cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

     }
 }
 ```
   In order to complete a withdrawal in this example, the operator would have to record a stake update in `Middleware A`, signalling readiness for withdrawal.
-Assuming this update was performed at roughly the time that the operator signed up to serve `Middleware B`, the timeline would now look like this:
+Assuming this update was performed at roughly the time that the operator signed up to serve `Middleware B`, the state would now look like this:

 ![Updated Three Middlewares Timeline With Queued Withdrawal](images/withdrawal.png?raw=true "Updated Three Middlewares Timeline With Queued Withdrawal")

+By recording a stake update in `Middleware A`, a new entry would be pushed to the operator's `operatorMiddlewareTimes` array, with `serveUntil = serveUntil_A` and `stalestUpdateBlock = updateBlock_B`.
+The queued withdrawal will then become completable after the current value of `serveUntil_A`, by referencing this entry in the array.

 ## Deep Dive, aka "The Function-by-Function Explanation"